-- Overextension: It consists of your little one choosing a word and using it to label several objects in his environment.
-For example, using the word “fend” to refer to a child he plays with at the park, and then reproduce it when meeting a puppy or the nice lady at the supermarket.
+- Overextension: It consists of your little one choosing a word and using it to label several objects in their environment.
+For example, using the word “friend” to refer to a child they play with at the park, and then reproduce it when meeting a puppy or the nice lady at the supermarket.

 - Underextension: When your little one acquires a word and fails to extend it to other objects.
-For example, if he calls his stuffed animal “puppy” and fails to identify a real puppy with the same label.
+For example, if they call their stuffed animal “puppy” and fail to identify a real puppy with the same label.
 According to the studies we mentioned, this can be less frequent.

 These mistakes fall into the normal process of language acquisition.
-Your little one will follow his own pace and, one step a time, he will accomplish many language milestones, like the use of irregular verbs and plurals.
-Be patient with your little one and model the correct use of language for him so that he can master a vast vocabulary and an easier retrieval.
-Talking to him will go a long way!
+Your little one will follow their own pace and, one step a time, they will accomplish many language milestones, like the use of irregular verbs and plurals.
+Be patient with your little one and model the correct use of language for them so that they can master a vast vocabulary and an easier retrieval.
+Talking to them will go a long way!